locka99/cpp-to-rust-book/features_of_rust/expressions.md

 println!("x = {}", x);
 ```

 Now x assigned with the result of the last line which is an expression.

-Note how the last line inside the block is not terminated with a semicolon.
+Note how the line is not terminated with a semicolon.
 That becomes the result of the block expression.
-If we’d put a semicolon on the end of that line, the expression would evaluate to ().
+If we’d put a semicolon on the end of that line as we did with the println!("Hello"), the expression would evaluate to ().

 ### Use in functions

-A trivial function can just omit the return statement:
+Trivial functions can just omit the return statement:

 ```rust
 pub fn add_values(x: i32, y: i32) -> i32 {